LABSN-pubs/2017-JASA-pupil-attn-switch/manuscript/manuscript.md

 University of Washington Institutional Review Board.

 ### Stimuli

 Stimuli were based on spoken alphabet letters ABIJKMOQRUXY from the ISOLET v1.3 corpus[@ColeEtAl1990] from one female and one male talker.
 Mean fundamental frequencies of the unprocessed recordings were 103 Hz (male talker) and 193 Hz (female talker).
 Letter durations ranged from 351 to 478 ms, and were silence-padded to a uniform duration of 500 ms, RMS normalized, and windowed at the edges with a 5 ms cosine-squared envelope.
 Two streams of four letters each were generated for each trial, with a gap of 600 ms between the second and third letters of each stream.
 The letters “A” and “B” were used only in the pre-trial cues (described below); the target letter was “O” and letters “IJKMQRUXY” were non-target items.
 To allow unambiguous attribution of button presses, the letter “O” was always separated from another “O” (in either stream) by at least 1 second; thus there were between zero and two “O” tokens per trial.
-The position of “O” tokens in the letter sequence was balanced across trials and conditions, with XX% of all “O” tokens occuring in the third letter slot (just after the switch gap, since that slot is most likely to be affected by attention switches). <!-- TODO: fill in percentage of doping the 3rd slot. -->
+The position of “O” tokens in the letter sequence was balanced across trials and conditions, with approximately 40% of all “O” tokens occuring in the third letter slot (just after the switch gap, since that slot is most likely to be affected by attention switches), and approximately 20% in each of the other three timing slots.

 Reverberation was implemented using binaural room impulse responses (BRIRs) recorded by Shinn-Cunningham and colleagues.[@ShinnCunninghamEtAl2005] Briefly,